dmbarbour/glas/docs/GlasDesign.md

 ### Acceleration

 Acceleration is a pattern that lets a runtime introduce 'performance' primitives separately from 'semantic' primitives.
 For example, instead of directly introducing a new primitive for '%matrix.mul', we might write `(%an (%accel.matrix.mul) ReferenceImpl)`.
 A subset of runtimes might recognize this annotation, optionally validate ReferenceImpl, then substitute the ReferenceImpl with the accelerator, e.g. '%internal.matrix.mul'.
-A simple link rule `{ "%internal." => NULL }` can block users from directly referencing internal primitives, leaving it for the optimizer only.
+A simple link rule `{ "%internal." => NULL }` can block users from directly referencing internal primitives, leaving it for the internal optimizer only.

-Among the best use cases is accelerated simulation of an abstract CPU, GPGPU, or other low-level model.
+There is plenty of benefit in accelerating matrices, graphs, sets, relational databases, and other types, so long as they are widely useful.
+However, among the best use cases is accelerated simulation of an abstract CPU, GPGPU, or other low-level models.
 The runtime can 'compile' simplified code for the actual GPGPU (or CPU).
-This is much safer than embedded assembly or FFI, and can safely be used within a 'pure' function, which is convenient for declarative caching.
-If we want cryptography or physics simulations in glas systems, this is a very good approach.
+This is much safer than embedded assembly or FFI, and can easily be used within a 'pure' function, which is convenient for memoization.
+If we want cryptography, physics simulations, or LLMs in glas systems, this is a good approach.

 ### Laziness and Parallelism